mhcurylo/fp-ts-workshop/README.md

 # Curry like it is Haskell

-Currying is a simple techninque, yet it allows one to achieve grand things.
+Currying is a simple techninque, yet it allows one to achieve great things.

-My goal is to show you how to abuse Currying in order to structure functional programms.
+My goal is to show you how to use Currying in order to structure functional programms.

-At the end of workshops I want you to know where to start if you want to write a full fledged functional program in TypeScript.
+At the end of workshops I want you to know where to start if you want to write a fully fledged functional program in TypeScript.

 ---